About telehealth for children and teenagers with disability, autism or other additional needs

 - You and your child can have telehealth therapy sessions at home.
 This means you can incorporate your daily routines, like toileting, mealtimes and sleep, into the therapy activities during the session.

 - Telehealth therapy sessions at home let the professional see how your child plays and interacts in a familiar, comfortable home environment.
 This might give professionals a more accurate picture of your child’s strengths, skills and needs.

 - Telehealth therapy sessions at school, preschool or child care can help professionals see how your child interacts in other environments.

 - You might be able to arrange telehealth therapy sessions outside work hours or on weekends.
 This can be a big help if you need another family member to be at sessions or you’re working on skills at particular times of day, like dinner time.

 Both telehealth therapy and in-person therapy can support children’s developmental needs.
 Telehealth therapy can give professionals new insights as well as new ways of observing and working with your child.
 And it gives you more flexible ways to get support for your child.

-Who can be involved in telehealth therapy for children and teenagers with additional needs
+Who can be involved in telehealth therapy

 It depends on what best suits your child’s and family’s needs.